General Publicity Guidelines

 ABC Organization Receives $15,000 Grant for Health Center Renovation

 POUGHKEEPSIE, NY – The ABC Organization has received a $15,000 grant from the Dyson Foundation to renovate its downtown health center.
 This renovation is part of ABC’s “Moving Forward” campaign to provide high quality health care to all Poughkeepsie residents.

 ABC’s executive director John Smith said, “We’ve been wanting to provide a better facility for a couple of years.
-We’ve seen the need increase dramatically since 2008, and now this grant from the Dyson Foundation will allow us to serve more people in our area.”
+We’ve seen the need increase dramatically, and now this grant from the Dyson Foundation will allow us to serve more people in our area.”

 Jane Doe, Director of Public Health for the regional health organization Hudson Valley Health Providers Coalition said, “This renovation will make this health center an even greater resource for the people of Poughkeepsie.
 It will allow for more patients to be seen, for them to be evaluated with the most up-to-date equipment, and will significantly cut down on the wait time both in the waiting room and between appointments.
 This will greatly benefit the residents of this city.”

 The Dyson Foundation is a private, family-directed grantmaking foundation headquartered in Millbrook, New York.
-Established in 1957, the Foundation is led by Robert R. Dyson, who has served as its President since 2000.
+Established in 1957, the Foundation is led by Robert R. Dyson, who has served as its Chairman since 2000.
 The Foundation awards grants through a diverse regional funding program in Dutchess County and the Mid-Hudson Valley of New York State.
 The Dyson Foundation also makes grants outside the Hudson Valley to pre-selected organizations.
-The Foundation’s assets presently stand at approximately $240 million and, in 2011, it awarded more than $19.5 million in grants.
+The Foundation’s assets presently stand at approximately $235 million and, in 2014, it awarded more than $17.8 million in grants.

 For more information about the ABC Organization visit www.ABC.org